keylime/keylime/README.md

 ###### TPM 2.0 Resource Manager

-Note that it is recommended that you use the tpm2-abrmd resource manager (available at [tpm2-abrmd](https://github.com/tpm2-software/tpm2-abrmd)) as well instead of communicating directly with the TPM.
+Note that it is recommended that you use the [tpm2-abrmd](https://github.com/tpm2-software/tpm2-abrmd) resource manager as well instead of communicating directly with the TPM.
-See [README.md](https://github.com/tpm2-software/tpm2-abrmd/blob/master/README.md) for detailed instructions on how to build and install.
+See README.md for detailed instructions on how to build and install.

 A brief, workable example for Ubuntu 18 LTS systems is: